dalacan/personalize-batch-recommendations/README.md

   ℹ️  You will run this lab in your own AWS account.
 Please follow directions at the end of the lab to remove resources to avoid future costs.

 # Amazon Personalize Batch Recommendations Lab
-This lab will walk you through on how to train and create batch recommendation using Amazon Personalize.
-For example, you might what to generate recommendations for a large number of users to be later used for batch-oriented workflows such as sending emails or notifications.
+This lab will walk you through on how to train and create batch recommendations using Amazon Personalize.
+For example, you might want to generate recommendations for a large number of users to be later used for batch-oriented workflows such as sending emails or notifications.

 ## Introduction
 This lab will show you how to setup an end-to-end Personalize batch recommendation.